tudorprodan/pyfinder.vim/README.md

 I'm quite new to writing Vim plugins, I'm sure there's a lot of stuff that can be improved.

-If you find an issue, please post it in the (issue tracker)[https://github.com/tudorprodan/pyfinder.vim/issues].
+If you find an issue, please post it in the [issue tracker](https://github.com/tudorprodan/pyfinder.vim/issues).

 Thanks!